Skip to Content

 6. Comparative View of Human & Elephant 1860

-These are interesting skeleton illustrations comparing the skeleton of a human with that of an elephant.
-The drawing is by Benjamin Waterhouse Hawkins 1860.
+These are interesting skeletal illustrations comparing the skeletons of a human and an elephant.
+The drawing is by Benjamin Waterhouse Hawkins, 1860.

 comparative human and elephant skeleton